-Getting the balance between work, rest and fun right isn’t always easy at this time of year, so we’ve put together a few festive productivity ideas to get you on your way.
+Getting the balance between work, rest and fun right isn’t always easy at this time of year, so we’ve put together a few festive holiday study tips and productivity ideas to get you on your way.

 1. Don’t They Know It’s Christmas and that I’ve got work to do?